filipovw/ai-snake/README.md

 ## Summary

-My project is about a simple tetris videogame, however the play is implemented with AI.
+My project is about a simple snake videogame, however the play is implemented with AI.
 The AI will use reinforcement learning(RL) by rewarding good behavior and punishing bad behavior.

 ## Background